 “They get to have the idea of prisons and prisoners demystified.
 Students come to see their clients as human beings,” Kammer said.
 “Prisoners really appreciate when they’re being fought for.
 That’s a small victory in itself.
 It’s a lesson in how people need to feel like someone is on their side.”

 On appeal, Kammer argues the cases before the Georgia Supreme Court, but his students assist in everything leading up to that.
-A rule enacted last year will allow students to argue cases in court in the future.
+A rule enacted last year allows students to argue before the Supreme Court under supervision, and Kammer anticipates that students will be able to take advantage of that in future cases.

 Through the Habeas Project, students grapple firsthand with concepts of crime and punishment, justice and public safety, as well as the realities of issues involving poverty and race.
 They learn how to be allies to clients who may have mental health issues and backgrounds of trauma and chaos, as well as how to best help and represent them.

 “I think those are absolutely crucial things for rising new lawyers to be exposed to.
 If you go into the legal world without having any kind of that experience, you’re at a disadvantage.
 I enjoy being able to shepherd students through those experiences,” Kammer said.
 “They get to grapple with real world legal problems that aren’t manufactured by the professor as a test case.”

 The most recent victory for the Habeas Project came this summer, when the Georgia Supreme Court granted habeas relief for one of the project’s clients, vacating an erroneously imposed felony aggravated assault charge.
-The work by the student team, in collaboration with their client, will result in 20 years of probation being eliminated from his sentence.
+In essence, early court proceedings erred in counting two charges that should have been merged as one.
+The work by the Mercer team, in collaboration with the client, resulted in the probation portion of his sentence being reduced from 25 to five years.